project-violet/violet/violet-message-search-core/README.md

 ## Search Method

+All methods are based on fuzzing searches.
+Even if only a part of the input word or sentence is included, even if there is a typo in the input word, it produces an appropriate search result.

- - `/similar/(.*?)`: Search for quotes similar to the input sentence.
+ - `/similar/(.*?)`: Search for quotes similar to the input word or sentence.
- - `/contains/(.*?)`]: Searches for quotes that contain the input word.
+ - `/contains/(.*?)`: Searches for quotes that contain the input word or sentence.
 Search results cannot be shorter than the search target quote.
  - `/lcs/(.*?)`: Search for quotes using the longest common substring algorithm.
  - `/wcontains/(<article id>.*?)/(.*?)`: Contains operation for quotes included in a specific article.